any-docs/css/content/guides/text_decoration/text_shadows/index.md

 {{EmbedLiveSample('horizontal','auto','320')}}

-You may have noticed that the `text-shadow` property has no effect on the [CSS box model](/guides/Box_model/Introduction), similar to the {{cssxref("outline")}} property.
-Just like {{cssxref("box-shadow")}}, text shadows do not affect layout, do not trigger scrolling, and do not impact the size of the scrollable overflow area.
+You may have noticed that the `text-shadow` property has no effect on the [CSS box model](/guides/Box_model/Introduction), similar to the `outline` property.
+Just like `box-shadow`, text shadows do not affect layout, do not trigger scrolling, and do not impact the size of the scrollable overflow area.
 While text shadows can make an element's text appear bigger, they have no actual impact on the width (or height) of content.

 ### Vertical offset

-The second {{cssxref("length")}} in the value of `text-shadow` represents the vertical offset of the shadow relative to the original text.
+The second `length` in the value of `text-shadow` represents the vertical offset of the shadow relative to the original text.
 This required value behaves similarly to the horizontal offset, except that it moves the shadow up or down rather than left or right.

 In this example, the `text-shadow` declarations differ only in their vertical offsets.
 The second `<length>` value moves the shadow up (`-30px`) or down (`30px`).